Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Juliette:
+- Worked with Francesco on nrf24l01 communication.
+Attempted again to follow a tutorial between Raspberry pi and Arduino (see Francesco's report for link) but it was unsuccesful.
+Decided to stick with Arduino to Arduino wireless communication.
+- With the help of Jonas, Francesco and I finally made the two nrf24l01 communicate, following a simple code for two-way transmission (one code for the transmitter and one for the receiver) https://forum.arduino.cc/index.php?topic=421081
+- Problems receiving an acknowledgement message back from the receiver so transmitter cannot confirm message has been successfully received.

 #### Marco:
 - wrote tutorial on how to set-up rasPi for lidar operation, starting from a new blank rasPi all the way to lidar operation.
 Visible under tutorials folder of master branch and titled Lidar_rPi_tutorial.md